mohan-s-gopal/redis-valkey-tui/docs/USAGE.md

 ## Configuration File

-valkys will look for a configuration file at `~/.valkys/config.json`.
+redis-cli-dashboard will look for a configuration file at `~/.redis-cli-dashboard/config.json`.
 Example:

 ```json
 {